 To Apply

-2. Include a reference or bibliography page only for citations of the work of other scholars found in your project description.
+• A reference/bibliography page listing citations of the work of other scholars found in your project description.